Langhalsdino/Kubernetes-GPU-Guide/README.md

 sudo systemctl restart kubelet
 ```

-**4.** Now we will initialize the master node.<br>
+**4.** Now we will initialize the master node.<br/>
 Therefore you will need the IP of your master node.
-Furthermore this step will provide you with the credentials to add further worker nodes, so remember your token 😉 <br>
+Furthermore this step will provide you with the credentials to add further worker nodes, so remember your token 😉 </br>
-The token will look like this: ``` --token f38242.e7f3XXXXXXXXe231e 130.211.XXX.XXX:6443```
+The token will look like this: ``` —token f38242.e7f3XXXXXXXXe231e 130.211.XXX.XXX:6443```
 ```
 sudo kubeadm init --apiserver-advertise-address=<ip-address>
 ```